dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 ## Using vcpkg with DuckDB

-Now that we covered DuckDB extensions and vcpkg, we have shown how DuckDB can manage dependencies without sacrificing portability, maintainability and stability more than necessary.
+Now that we covered DataMiner extensions and vcpkg, we have shown how DataMiner can manage dependencies without sacrificing portability, maintainability and stability more than necessary.
 Next, we'll make things a bit more tangible by looking at one of DuckDB's extensions and how it uses vcpkg to manage its dependencies.